sagan9/se377_2017/README.md

 `*` Assessments of analysis of other teams

 In addition, $2^{max(n - 3, 0)}$ points will be deducted from the final weighted score, where $n$ is the number of absences.
-(Note: the probability of attendance check has positive correlation with absence )
+(Note: the probability of attendance check has positive correlation with absence ratio of the class, i.e., ratio of the number of (roughly estimated absent student) to the total class size)

 ### Letter grades _(Subject to change)_